NeonPhoenix/Project365/README.md

 	- Have some pictures you want copyright protected?
 Add your own logo or text lightly across the background so that no one can simply steal your graphics off your site.
 Make a program that will add this watermark to the picture.
 - [ ] Turtle Graphics
 	- This is a common project where you create a floor of 20 x 20 squares.
 Using various commands you tell a turtle to draw a line on the floor.
 You have move forward, left or right, lift or drop pen etc. For added complexity, allow the program to read in the list of commands from a file.
 Do a search online for “Turtle Graphics” for more information.
+- [ ] Dice Simulator
+	- You are about to play a board game, but you realize you don't have any dice.
+Fortunately you have this program.
+1. Create a program that opens a new window and draws 2 six-sided dice 2.
+Allow the user to quit, or roll again

 ## Games
 - [ ] Battleship
 	- Create two game boards and let each player place a number of war ships.
 Each player can’t see the other person’s board.
 They then take turns firing at one another by guessing one of the board squares.
 If the square they guess contains part of a ship, it is a hit.
 Otherwise it is a miss.
 They sink a ship when all squares containing that particular ship have been uncovered.
-The player wins when all their opponents’ ships have been sunk.
+The player wins when all their opponent's ships have been sunk.
 - [ ] Chess and Checkers
 	- Simply put a game of chess or checkers.
 Try to make it playable online and if you can use a graphical user interface that can also undo or redo a step as well as keep a history of moves for replay.
 - [ ] Hangman